The Deer Hunter of Fallward, and his Throne of the Marsh

 block chair and footstool, ca. AD 420, Fallward

 In addition to the block chair, a wooden footstool has been preserved from the same grave.
 On the side of the footstool, the following mirrored runic text is carved into the wood: ᚲᛋᚫᛗᛖᛚᛚᚫ ᛚXᚢᛋᚲᚫᚦI and reads ksamella lguskaþi.
 The first word must be read as scamella, from scamnum which is Vulgar Latin for 'bench'.
 The second word lguskaþi literally means 'deer/elk-damage' or Hirschschädigung (Theune-Grosskopf & Nedoma 2006, Düwel & Nedoma 2023).
 The element lgu of lguskaþi must be viewed in connection with the word ksamella in front of it.
 With the 'a' transferred/shared from the end of the first word to the beginning of the second word, which was common in runic writing, you get algu.
 This word is similar to the Old Norwegion word elgr meaning 'elk'.
 The element skapi derives from the Gothic verb skaþjan meaning 'to damage' (Rübekeil 2022).
 An alternative explanation for the element skapi is Beschaffenheit or Gestalt in the German language (Köbler 2019).
 In other words 'nature' or 'shape'.
-Comparable with the modern Mid-Frisian verb skeppe meaning 'to create/to shape'.
+Comparable with the modern Mid Frisian verb skeppe meaning 'to create/to shape'.
 So, 'deer-depiction'.
 In conjunction with the image of the deer and a hunting dog, this explanation seems less likely, however.

 The full runic inscription reads, therefore, skamell alguskaþi which translates to 'bench of elk/deer hunter'.
 Indeed, The Deer Hunter.
 On the backside of the footstool, an image of a deer or elk being killed by a dog is depicted.
 Representations of hunting dogs are well-known from (Late) Roman artifacts (Schön 2006).

 The term 'throne' is a bit too much.
-We wouldn't dare to contest the true king of the marsh, King Alfred the Great of the West Saxons.
+We would not dare to contest the true king of the marsh, King Alfred the Great of the West Saxons.
 Nevertheless, a block chair must have belonged to a person of stature (Haio Zimmermann 2015).
 Age of the male is estimated around 50.
 The additional silver-plated fittings of a Roman belt which was part of the grave gifts, suggest that the man had served as a mercenary in the Roman army before, for example, stationed in northern Gaul.
 Being a veteran of the Roman army, he enjoyed respect and had gathered wealth (Hansen 2010, Peek et al 2022).
 Was his name Alguskaþi then?
 Or was that just the name of his loyal and watchful dog who always would lay at his feet while the elder grey-haired man sat on his chair orating ad nauseam about his past battle adventures?
 A barmbraccum (literally 'lap dog') as a hunting dog was called in the early-medieval codex Lex Frisionum.
 Knowing how important dogs were during the Late Iron Age until the Early Middle Ages.
 A bit like the thirteenth-century double tomb in Worcester Cathedral, where Sir John de Beauchamp and his wife rest their feet on two greyhounds.

 By the way, the tradition of block chairs continued in remoted Scandinavia well into modern times.
 It was the seat of the master of the house, while the other family members had to sit on modest chairs.
 We did not made it up.

 Since it is really the same region and era, we must mention King Finn Folcwald.
 He was a king of Frisia around the year 450 and is mentioned in several early medieval texts, including the epic poem Beowulf.
 Where his citadel was, is a big question mark to this date.
 But with the block chair of Folcwald (not Fallward!), we can imagine how the throne he sat on could have looked like.
 For more about King Finn, and how he was betrayed and killed, read our blog post Tolkien pleaded in favour of King Finn.
+An immortalized royal tragedy.

-Note 1 - The etymology of Fallward, albeit we haven't found any article on it, might be the terp or Wurt of a person named Falco, Falke, Folc or Folko.
+Note 1 — The etymology of Fallward, albeit we have not found any article on it, might be the terp or Wurt of a person named Falco, Falke, Folc, or Folko.
 Placenames with the suffix -wurt, -ward, -warden, -werd, -wurd, etc., dating to the Middle Ages, are typical for the Wadden Sea coastal area and are often combined with the name of the person (and kin) who once inhabited the artificial settlement mound.
 There are so many village names ending with -wurd, etc. in the area that you tend to think people did not have a lot of imagination and creativity back then.
 Or was 'me, myself and I' always the dominant culture?
 Anyways, Falco's Wurt or Folc's Ward might be an explanation.
 Coming close to Folcwald but just not.

 Note 2 — The Wurt Fallward excavations are comparable to the Feddersen Wierde (another local term for 'terp') excavation 2.5 kilometers north of Wurt Fallward.
 At Feddersen Wierde, a complete terp settlement has been excavated.
 It dates from the same era as Wurt Fallward.
 One of the buildings at Fedderson Wierde has been identified as a hall or Herrenhof der Sitz, the seat of a local ruler (Peek et al 2022).